 The common law consists of the ancient customs and usages of the land, which have been recognised by the courts and given the force of law.
 It is in itself a complex system of law, both civil and criminal, although it is greatly modified and extended by statute law and equity.
-It is unwritten, and has come down in the recorded judgements of judges who for hundreds of years have interpreted it.
+It is unwritten and has come down in the recorded judgments of judges who for hundreds of years have interpreted it.

 An insurance company whose head office is in a member State of the European Economic Community.